-Contact the Deputy Principal Mr Abernethy or the Principal if issues are not resolved to your satisfaction.
+Contact the Sneior Leadership team or the Principal if issues are not resolved to your satisfaction.

 When you ring the school, ask for the teacher required.
 If unavailable, leave a message for the teacher to ring you back.

-If you have any queries or concerns about a financial matter, or if you would like to set up an automatic payment (for paying for uniform, trips, stationery etc.) please contact Student Services.
+If you have any queries or concerns about a financial matter, or if you would like to set up an automatic payment (for paying fees, trips, stationery etc.) please contact Student Services.

 If a student is injured, feeling ill or sick at school they should report to Student Services where staff will attend to them.
 The school will make contact with you if it is appropriate.
 Because school acts in `loco parentis’, it is important that the school knows where a student is.
 Under no circumstances should a student ring home and make arrangements themselves, unless this is done in conjunction with Student Services’ staff.
 We also have a Doctor and Nurse who visit the school every week.
 See Student Services